remidinishanth/system_design/rate_limiter.md

 * Keep all the request in a queue, to check exactly -> requires lot of memory

 #### Leaky Bucket Algorithm
-* All the requests of a users are queued into a bucket, requests are processed at a fixed rate.
+* All the requests of a users are queued into a bucket, requests are processed at a **fixed rate**.
 * Leaky bucket (closely related to token bucket) is an algorithm that provides a simple, intuitive approach to rate limiting via a queue, which you can think of as a bucket holding the requests.
 When registering a request, the system appends it to the end of the queue.
 Processing for the first item on the queue occurs at a regular interval or first in, first out (FIFO).
 If the queue is full, then additional requests are discarded (or leaked).

 #### Token Bucket Algorithm